turingschool/career-development-curriculum-site/module_one/index.md

 ### Repeating the Module
 For students repeating Module 1, they are not required to attend workshops again unless they would like to.
-They should continue to further their career development goals throughout the module, [following these guidelines and prompts for their career journals](/module_one/m1_PD_repeat_plan).
-The Career Development team will check in with repeating students to provide guidance and answer questions.
+Instead, they will meet with the Career Development team, and using their self-evaluation from their first time through Mod 3, they will create specific goals to work on during the module.
+They will continue to meet with their Homeroom and Mix It Up groups on Wednesday afternoons.